 Reputational risk.
-The College's income is intrinsically related to its overall reputation as a centre of academic excellence - both in its own right, and through its status as a constituent College of the University of Cambridge.
+The College's income is intrinsically related to its overall reputation as a centre of academic excellence - both in its own right, and through its status as a constituent college of the University of Cambridge.
 In addition, the College is reliant upon its reputation in a broader sense as a friendly, welcoming, properly-run, safe and enjoyable institution to be a part of.
 Should the College's reputation suffer in any respect - whether as the result of a discrete event or issue, or as part of any wider concern in relation to the experience it offers or to its academic prowess - this is highly likely to affect future student application numbers and, accordingly, income.

-10. Going concern
+9. Going concern

-The College has undertaken financial modelling work to clarify that it is a going concern.
-This work considered three scenarios in which the main drivers for income have been assessed based on different outcomes for tuition fees, rents, conference and external events and donations.
+The College has undertaken financial modelling work to demonstrate that it is a going concern.
+This work considered various scenarios in which the main drivers for income have been assessed based on different outcomes for tuition fees, rents, conference and external events and donations alongside inflation.
+This has been extended for 10 year financial plan including cashflow modelling.

-11. Progress made during the year and future plans
+10. Progress made during the year and future plans